insitro/redun/_sources/tasks.md.txt

     return dataset2
 ```

 Tasks options can also be overridden at call-time using [`Task.options()`](redun/redun.md#redun.task.Task).
-For example, we could dynamically set the memory required for a AWS Batch task based on the dataset size.
+For example, we could dynamically set the memory required for an AWS Batch task based on the dataset size.

 ```py
 @task()